Alkiza: History

 The first human footprints in Alkiza date back to the Bronze Age.
 Ceramic pieces in the Olatzazpi cave and the burial mound of the place called Itzuregi are an example of this.

 The first written references to Alkiza are from 1348.
 In fact, by order of the King of Castile Alfonso XI, the list of noblemen of Tolosa was drawn up.
 In this list there are several Alkiza households.
 Alkiza is mentioned administratively associated to Tolosa.
 In 1396 Tolosa recognized Alkiza the right to choose its judges.
 Because of taxes Alkiza and other villages of Tolosaldea had disputes with Tolosa since 1435.
 Within this process, in 1450, Alkiza decided to join San Sebastián, but this did not materialize legally until in 1479.

 Between the 15th and 18th centuries, Alkiza self-governed as an open council, although judges and aldermen were also appointed for everyday decisions.

 At the end of the first third of the 18th century, the most important moment in the history of Alkiza arrived: it became a municipality.
 On January 21, 1731, Alkiza was declared a villa by King Philip V and separated from San Sebastián.
 The distance to San Sebastián was the most important reason to carry out this secession.
 Miguel Irazusta was the first mayor.
-That same year, the limits of Alqiiza with the villages in the area were officially defined and each of the cairns was signalled.
+That same year, the limits of Alkiza with the villages in the area were officially defined and each of the cairns was signalled.
 The Asteasu boundary, for example, was delimited by the cairns of Olatza, Arizmendi, Zalminaga and Arraiaga.
 54 houses constituted the new municipality.

 By becoming an independent municipality, Alkiza acquired the right to participate in the General Assembly of Gipuzkoa.
 This had an economic cost and Alkiza proposed Anoeta to join and to share expenses.
 In 1742 the two villages founded the Ainssu union for their representation in the General Assembly.
 In 1815 Hernialde joined Ainssu and the enlarged union was called Ainssuberreluz.